Mariakleannegrete/Mariakleannegrete/README.md

 ﻿### Hi there 👋, My name is Maria Klean

-Im an IT Students at Colegio De Montalban
 ![](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

+Im an IT Students at Colegio De Montalban and
 I made this for me to learn Github, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

 Skills: PHP/ HTML / CSS